 Social media is an effective tool for projects to engage with supporters, share your story, recruit support and demonstrate impact.
-Here are 7 steps to build and plan your social media when drumming up support for an event or project.
+Here are 7 steps to build a strong social media plan when drumming up support for an event or project.

 - Goals: what do you want to achieve?